Life has an unfortunate way of spinning out of control. This pandemic we’re still in is a perfect example of that.

-There are things like sudden health issues like cancer, a divorce, having a child, or losing a job that can really change our lives in only a couple of moments.
+There are things like sudden health issues or cancer diagnosis, a divorce, finding out you are pregnant, or losing a job that can really change our lives in only a couple of moments.
+And these things can wreak havoc on our finances.

 So how do you prevent these sorts of things from happening?